csiro-hydroinformatics/pyrefcount/docs/index.md

 python setup.py install
 ```

-## Documentation
+## Sample use

-### Example
+The following example is based on one of the unit tests.

-A canonical illustration of the use of this package, based on one of the unit tests.
 Say we have a C++ library with objects and a C API:

 ```C++
 #define TEST_DOG_PTR  testnative::dog*